How to Get Publicity for a Book

 1) Identify the Media Outlets Your Target Readers Follow

-If you’re an author/aspiring author, you’ve most likely identified the authors in your genre who you aspire to “be.”
-If you haven’t, you need to!
-It’s important to know your competition and to set author goals to “make it” in ways that others in your genre have thrived.
-Whether you’re in awe of an author’s writing capabilities, his/her ability to self-promote, or the sheer range of outlets that have reviewed his/her work, by better understanding success stories in your genre, you have the opportunity to then identify the media outlets that have reviewed and shared information about these books and authors—outlets that you know are receptive to works in your genre.
+If you’re an author/aspiring author, you’ve most likely identified the writers in your genre who you aspire to be like.
+It’s essential to know your competition and to set author goals to succeed in ways that others in your genre have thrived.
+Whether you’re in awe of an author’s writing capabilities, his/her ability to be a star on social media, or the sheer range of outlets that have reviewed his/her work, analyze how it happened.
+By better understanding successful writers in your genre, you’ll make better plans for yourself.
+It’s crucial to identify the media outlets that have reviewed and shared information about their books and are receptive to works in your genre.

 3) Many Types of Media is Useful for Publicity

 All book publicists understand it’s common for authors to have stars in their eyes about guest spots on the today show and featured mentions in The New York Times.
 Of course, both are great, but they are examples of mass media that may not be as beneficial.
 The truth is, identifying smaller market or highly focused media outlets that are smaller in circulation is often better for authors when it comes to exposure for their books than national outlets.

 A business trade magazine and its website that are specifically geared toward construction company owners would be a prime fit for a finance author whose book offers financial tips for small businesses.
 While the trade may only reach 2,000 readers, these are 2,000 readers who want and need the knowledge—much more than the millions of individuals with diverse career backgrounds who may tune in to Good Morning America.
 While it’s essential to aim high and set goals, don’t discount the fact that building awareness among your core readers in highly focused outlets gives you footing to achieve more significant feats.